florisdf/pubdef_dvrrw/README.md

-This repo contains code used for ThreeJS animations used in my PhD defense
+This repo contains code for ThreeJS animations used in my PhD defense